JunctionBoxca/junctionboxca.github.com/_posts/2018-03-01-Recreational-GraphQL-use.md

 The first version was using [go-neelance](https://github.com/graph-gophers/graphql-go).
-It seems the preferred choice in Go based on my subjective interpretation of the docs and a few posts I happened upon on the web.
+It seems the preferred choice in Go based on my subjective interpretation of the docs and a few posts I happened upon around the web.
 For this version I kept it simple; an in-memory map, six entity types, and a handful of queries and mutations.
 Once I wired graphiql into my API I experienced a small hit of dopamine as I was able to query data in a range of structures and forms without